Saturday, January 1, 2022

 It’s okay.
 I know nothing’s wrong… nothing’s wrong

 And you’re standing here beside me

 I love the passing of time

 Always for love” -The Talking Heads

-The ungodly amount of sanitizers we used in the last year ruined all of the finished furniture, so we refinished all of the tables, and the bar, wrapped in plexiglass.
-Still, we managed to create a unique shelving unit that houses many more wine glasses.
+The ungodly amount of sanitizers we used last year ruined all of the finished furniture, so we refinished all of the tables, and the bar, wrapped in plexiglass.
+Still, we created a unique shelving unit that houses many more wine glasses.